VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 -v (verbose output -- show each test's name) --tb=LENGTH (adjust the length of traceback messages) --lf (re-run only the tests that failed)
+--durations=n (see execution times for n slowest tests)
 ```

 ### -s